 Course Description

-Please join the FAES Academic Programs team on March 11, 2026 from 12 to 12:30PM ET for a Virtual Information Session to learn more about our spring courses, workshops, and our scholarship program!
+Please join the FAES Academic Programs team on July 16, 2026 from 12 to 12:30PM ET for a Virtual Information Session to learn more about our fall courses, workshops, and our scholarship program!

 View the recording of our previous Virtual Information Session!